Signature 0 toric varieties, wall crossings, and cross polytope-like structures

-However, the case where the gamma vector is equal to 0 is poorly understood and it is difficult to find results on it in the literature.
+However, the case where the top gamma vector component is equal to 0 is poorly understood and it is difficult to find results on it in the literature.
 One interesting piece of recent work where the equality case has been studied is by D'Al\`i--Juhnke-Kubitze--K\"ohne--Venturello \cite{DJJKKV} in the case of symmetric edge polytopes.
 In the subcritical regime of the Erd\H{o}s--R\'enyi model applied to the input graph, they find that the graph is a forest and the gamma vector is 0 with probability 1.
 The associated polytopes are free sums (see p.
 1 of \cite{CD}) of cross polytopes coming from forests (Theorem 5.4 and Remark 5.5 on p.
 507 -- 508 of \cite{DJJKKV}).
 Note that cross polytopes themselves are free sums of lines.
 By the work of Lutz--Nevo \cite{LN} mentioned above, they are generally expected to come from flag simplicial spheres where every edge of the associated simplicial complex is contained in an induced 4-cycle (Theorem 1.2 on p.
 70 and 77 and p.
 80 of \cite{LN}).
-That being said, it is difficult to describe when these 4-cycles occur in an explicit manner. \\
+That being said, it is difficult to describe when these 4-cycles (or ones containing every vertex) occur in an explicit manner. \\